rvaiya/keyd/README.md

 This overloads the capslock key to function as both escape (when tapped) and control (when held) and remaps all modifiers to 'oneshot' keys.
-Thus to produce the letter A you can now simply tap shift and then a instead of having to hold it.
+Thus to produce the letter B you can now simply tap shift and then b instead of having to hold it.
 Finally it remaps insert to S-insert (paste on X11).

 # FAQS